Binscatter Regressions: Methods Overview and Implementation Details

 being the $p$-th order polynomial basis of approximation within each bin, hence of dimension $(p+1)J$, and $\widehat{\mathbf{T}}_s$ being a $[(p+1)J-(J-1)s]\times (p+1)J$ matrix of linear restrictions ensuring that the $(s-1)$-th derivative of $\widehat{\mu}(x)$ is continuous.

-When $s=0$, $\widehat{\mathbf{T}}_0=\mathbf{I}_{(p+1)J}$, the identity matrix of dimension $(p+1)J$, and therefore no restrictions are imposed: $\widehat{\bb}(x)=\widehat{\bb}_0(x)$ is the basis used for (disjoint) piecewise $p$-th order polynomial fits.
+When $s=0$, $\widehat{\mathbf{T}}_0=\mathbf{I}_{(p+1)J}$, the identity matrix of dimension $(p+1)J$, and therefore no restrictions are imposed: $\widehat{\bb}_{p,0}(x)$ is the basis used for (disjoint) piecewise $p$-th order polynomial fits.
 Consequently, the binscatter $\widehat{\mu}(x)$ is discontinuous at the bins' edges whenever $s=0$.
-On the other hand, $p\geq s$ implies that a least squares $p$-th order polynomial fit is constructed within each bin $\widehat{\mathcal{B}}_j$, in which case setting $s=1$ forces these fits to be connected at the boundaries of adjacent bins, $s=2$ forces these fits to be connected and continuously differentiable at the boundaries of adjacent bins, and so on for each $s=3,4,\dots,p$.
+On the other hand, $p\geq s$ implies that a $p$-th order polynomial fit is constructed within each bin $\widehat{\mathcal{B}}_j$, in which case setting $s=1$ forces these fits to be connected at the boundaries of adjacent bins (leading to a continuous but nondifferentiable function), $s=2$ forces these fits to be connected and continuously differentiable at the boundaries of adjacent bins, and so on.
 Enforcing smoothness on binscatter boils down to incorporating restrictions on the basis of approximation.
-The resulting constrained basis, $\widehat{\bb}_s(x)$, corresponds to a choice of spline basis for approximation of $\mu(\cdot)$, with estimated quantile-spaced knots according to the partition $\widehat{\Delta}$.
+The resulting constrained basis, $\widehat{\bb}_{p,s}(x)$, corresponds to a choice of spline basis for approximation of $\mu_0(\cdot)$ in \eqref{eq:estimand-QMLE}, with estimated quantile-spaced knots according to the partition $\widehat{\Delta}$.
 The package \textsf{Binsreg} employs $\widehat{\mathbf{T}}_s$ leading to B-splines, which tend to have very good finite sample properties.

-When $p=s=0$ binscatter reduces to the canonical binscatter commonly found in empirical work.
+The binscatter estimator $\widehat{\vartheta}_\bw^{(v)}(x)$ in \eqref{eq:estimator-QMLE-PE} is a plug-in estimator for \eqref{eq:estimand-QMLE}.
+Returning to the settings of applied interest mentioned previously, we have: \begin{itemize} \item \textit{Semi-linear regression}: $\rho(y;\eta)=(y-\eta)^2$ and $\eta(u)=u$.
+This case corresponds to linear least squares binscatter, where the estimator becomes